algorand/go-algorand/cmd/goal/README.md

 ## Starting a Single Node Dev Network

 ### Q:
-> Having just done a new build in go-algorand, how do I get a single node dev network up, with algos in an easily used wallet from goal?
+### Q: Having just done a new build in go-algorand, how do I get a single node dev network up, with algos in an easily used wallet from goal?

 ### A: